aisahaisah/Ridge-and-Lasso-Regression/README.md

 # Ridge-and-Lasso-Regression
-Cross Validation Ridge and Lasso Regression to overcome multicolinearity issues
+Cross Validation Ridge and Lasso Regression to overcome multicolinearity issues in a dataset case